rafaeljusto/toglacier/README.md

 Most part of them you can retrieve via AWS Console (`My Security Credentials` and `Glacier Service`).
 You will find your AWS region identification [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#glacier_region).

+By default the tool prints everything on the standard output.
+If you want to redirect it to a log file, you can define the location of the file with the `TOGLACIER_LOG_FILE`.
+Even with the output redirection, the messages are still writen in the standard output.

 There are some commands in the tool to manage the backups: